Former Japanese finance official Sagawa: no instructions from PM to alter land sale documents

 TOKYO (Reuters) - Japan’s Prime Minister Shinzo Abe, his wife, Finance Minister Taro Aso and their top aides did not give instructions to change documents about a land deal at the heart of a suspected cronyism scandal, a former finance ministry official said on Tuesday.

-Nobuhisa Sagawa, formerly head of the finance ministry division in charge of the documents, was testifying in parliament under oath.
+But the sworn testimony in parliament by Nobuhisa Sagawa, formerly head of the finance ministry division in charge of the documents, failed to erase doubts of opposition lawmakers, who again called for Abe’s wife, Akie, to answer their questions.

 Sagawa declined to comment on motives for altering the documents because he is a subject of investigations into the matter.